 On August 9, 2021, the Corporation announced it entered into an agreement (the "Ambri Agreement") to supply a portion of antimony production from the Stibnite Gold Project to Ambri Inc. ("Ambri") thus establishing the foundation to help facilitate the decarbonization of energy grids in the U.S. and around the world.
 Ambri has developed an antimony-based, low-cost liquid metal battery for the stationary, long-duration, daily cycling energy storage market.
-Under the Ambri Agreement, Perpetua's Stibnite Gold Project will provide Ambri with antimony from the only responsible and domestically mined source of the critical mineral in the U.S. The Ambri Agreement contains certain standard commercial terms which contain options for treatment, refining, transport, and tolling charges as well as a provision for fixed pricing and higher volumes that can be mutually agreed to by both parties.
-Perpetua and Ambri will also collaborate to identify opportunities to lower carbon emissions in their respective operations with the use of renewable energy combined with battery storage.
+Under the Ambri Agreement, Perpetua's Stibnite Gold Project would provide Ambri with antimony from the only responsible and domestically mined source of the critical mineral in the U.S. The Ambri Agreement contains certain standard commercial terms which contain options for treatment, refining, transport, and tolling charges as well as a provision for fixed pricing and higher volumes that can be mutually agreed to by both parties.
+Perpetua and Ambri have also agreed to collaborate to identify opportunities to lower carbon emissions in their respective operations with the use of renewable energy combined with battery storage.

-On August 13, 2021, the Corporation announced that it had entered into an agreement with a syndicate of underwriters to sell 9,523,810 common shares at a price of US\$5.25 per common share for gross proceeds of approximately US\$50 million.
-The Company expects to use the net proceeds of the Offering to continue permitting, early restoration and field operations, engineering and design and general corporate purposes.
-The net proceeds to the Company from the sale of the Offered Shares after deducting the Underwriters' Fee of approximately US\$2.2 million and the estimated expenses relating to the Offering of approximately US\$0.6 million, are estimated to be approximately US\$47.2 million.
-In addition, Perpetua has granted the underwriters a 30-day option to purchase up to an additional 1,428,572 common shares.
-The Offering is expected to close on or about August 17, 2021.
+On August 13, 2021, the Corporation announced that it had entered into an agreement with a syndicate of underwriters for the sale of 9,523,810 common shares at a price of US\$5.25 per common share for gross proceeds of approximately US\$50 million pursuant to an underwritten marketed public offering in the United States and Canada (the "Offering") led by B. Riley Securities, Inc. and Cantor Fitzgerald Canada Corporation, each acting as joint book-running managers (together, the "Underwriters").
+In connection with the Offering, the Company also granted the underwriters a 30-day over-allotment option to purchase up to an additional 1,428,572 common shares (the "Over-Allotment Option").